 One thing that constantly gets overlooked by fitness enthusiasts is blood pressure.
 Not often do many personal trainers talk about blood pressure in articles or blogs.
 The usual topics are sets, reps, diets, new routines, re-invented exercises that are not actually new...........

 Everybody should know their blood pressure before embarking on any exercise programme.
 It is the most essential and important piece of information that gets overlooked by many.
 Why do you need to know your blood pressure?

-If I program in the exercise referral context, then certain exercises like isometric positions (a plank for example) would be avoided as these type of exercises cause blood pressure to soar.
+If I program in the exercise referral context with a client who has hypertension..... then certain exercises with isometric positions would be avoided, as these type of exercises cause blood pressure to soar.

 So what ways can hypertension be managed?
 Physical activity for sure.
 The more physically active you are, the more likely your lungs are more efficient in utilising oxygen.
 This lowers blood pressure.
 Relaxation periods and medication prescribed by your doctor are also ways that high blood pressure can be managed.